hackthedev/dcts-shipping/docs/VoIP Setup.md

 ## LiveKit DCTS Config Setup

-Inside the `config.json` file in your DCTS root folder, you will find a section for livekit.
+Inside the `config.json` file in found in the `configs/`, you will find a section for livekit.
 This is where you set it to enabled and enter the other relevant data found inside the `livekit.yaml` file from the previous step.
 Once everything is set VoIP and Screensharing should work flawlessly now.

 ![image-20251108182459231](./assets/image-20251108182459231.png)